meelgroup/barbarik/README.md

 ## Comparison with SCALMC

+We have added a binary of scalmc in the samplers directory.
+It implements the UniGen2 algorithm of Chakraborty, Fremont, Meel, Seshia, and Vardi and the ApproxMC3 algorithm of Meel, and Soos.
+The particular implementation used is based on a prototype by Mate Soos and Kuldeep Meel which is pending publication.
+If you cannot use any of the available binaries, or experience any other problems, please contact us.

 ## How to Cite

 If you use Barbarik, please cite the following paper : [AAAI'19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).
 Here is [BIB file](https://www.comp.nus.edu.sg/~meel/bib/CM19.bib)